 Students who are ill for more than one day or who sustain an injury preventing them from attending class may stay in the residence hall at the discretion of the school nurse and/or the school director/director of student life.

 Students who require long-term medical care for eight school days or more may request medical leave.
 Medical verification from a healthcare professional is required.
 The school may not remove a student from a class due to the student being on medical leave.
 The high school will provide homework and other support to help the student complete coursework as required for credit in classes.
-Prior to returning from the medical leave, the student, with his or her parent/guardian, must schedule a re-entry meeting with student support service staff and appropriate faculty.
+Prior to returning from the medical leave, the student, with their parents/guardians, must schedule a re-entry meeting with student support service staff and appropriate faculty.
 A statement from a health professional may be required prior to the re-entry meeting.

 The school nurse and school administration work directly with local and state health department officials and follow their directives should it be determined that a reportable infectious disease is diagnosed in any student or staff member at the school.
 The most common is influenza.
 If your student is diagnosed with a reportable infectious disease, please immediately notify the student health office at 763-279-4193.
-Please also notify the school if your student is diagnosed with less serious but communicable conditions such as strep throat, pink eye or head lice.
+Please also notify the school if your student is diagnosed with less serious but communicable conditions such as strep throat, pink eye, or head lice, etc.

 Parents/guardians must fill out and sign authorizations for use of over-the-counter medications and/or prescribed medicines before their use will be allowed on campus and/or a student will be allowed to carry and self-administer.
 Prescribed medicine authorizations must be signed by licensed health professionals as well as by parents/guardians.